apnadkarni/blt/doc/drawerset.rst

 HANDLE BINDINGS
 ---------------

-The follow behaviors are defined for the grip windows created for each drawer.
-The widget class name is BltDrawersetGrip.
+The follow behaviors are defined for the handle windows created for each drawer.
+The widget class name is "BltDrawersetHandle".

   **<Enter>**
-    Display the grip in its active colors and relief.
+    Display the handle in its active colors and relief.
   **<Leave>**
-    Display the grip in its normal colors and relief.
+    Display the handle in its normal colors and relief.
   **<ButtonPress-1>**
     Start scrolling the *drawerset*.
   **<B1-Motion>**